A sticky HDP-HMM with application to speaker diarization: Experiments with synthetic data

-We once again used a truncation level $L=20$.
+In order to warrant the general use of the sticky model, one would like to know that the sticky parameter incorporated in the model does not preclude learning models with fast dynamics.
+To this end, we explored the performance of the sticky HDP-HMM on data generated from a model with a high probability of switching between states.
+Specifically, we generated observations from a four-state HMM with the following transition probability matrix: We once again used a truncation level $L=20$.
 Since we are restricting ourselves to the blocked Gibbs sampler, it is no longer necessary to use a conjugate base measure.
 Instead we placed an independent Gaussian prior on the mean parameter and an inverse-Wishart prior on the variance parameter.
-For the Gaussian prior, we set the mean and variance hyperparameters to be equal to the empirical mean and variance of the entire dataset.
-The inverse-Wishart hyperparameters were set such that the expected variance is equal to 0.75 times that of the entire dataset, with three degrees of freedom.
+For the Gaussian prior, we set the mean and variance hyperparameters to be equal to the empirical mean and variance of the entire data set.
+The inverse-Wishart hyperparameters were set such that the expected variance is equal to 0.75 times that of the entire data set, with three degrees of freedom.

-The results depicted in Fig.~\ref{fig:fast_switching} confirm that by inferring a small probability of self-transition, the sticky HDP-HMM is indeed able to capture fast HMM dynamics, and just as quickly as the original HDP-HMM (although with higher variability.)
-Specifically, we see that the histogram of the self-transition proportion parameter $\rho$ for this dataset (see Fig.~\ref{fig:fast_switching}(d)) is centered around a value close to the true probability of self-transition, which is substantially lower than the mean value of this parameter on the data with high persistence (Fig.~\ref{fig:state_persistence}(c).)
+The results depicted in Figure~\ref{fig:fast_switching} confirm that by inferring a small probability of self-transition, the sticky HDP-HMM is indeed able to capture fast HMM dynamics, and just as quickly as the original HDP-HMM (although with higher variability).
+Specifically, we see that the histogram of the self-transition proportion parameter $\rho$ for this data set [see Figure~\ref{fig:fast_switching}(d)] is centered around a value close to the true probability of self-transition, which is substantially lower than the mean value of this parameter on the data with high persistence [Figure~\ref{fig:state_persistence}(c)].

-\subsection{Multinomial Emissions}
+\subsection{Multinomial emissions}

 The difference in modeling power, rather than simply burn-in rate, between the sticky and original HDP-HMM is more pronounced when we consider multinomial emissions.
-This is because the multinomial observations are embedded in a discrete topological space in which there is no concept of similarity between non-identical observation values.
-In contrast, Gaussian emissions have a continuous range of values in $\mathbb{R}^n$ with a clear notion of \emph{closeness} between observations under the Lebesgue measure, aiding in grouping observations under a single HMM state's Gaussian emission distribution, even in the absence of a self-transition bias.
+This is because the multinomial observations are embedded in a discrete topological space in which there is no concept of similarity between nonidentical observation values.
+In contrast, Gaussian emissions have a continuous range of values in~$\mathbb{R}^n$\vadjust{\eject} with a clear notion of \textit{closeness} between observations under the Lebesgue measure, aiding in grouping observations under a single HMM state's Gaussian emission distribution, even in the absence of a self-transition bias.